krisliew/notarise-demo/README.md

 # Certificate Notarisation Demo
-> Do ensure that you are running on http because https would not work,\
+> Do ensure that you are running on http because https would not work.

 Online Demo Link: http://soonjing.herokuapp.com/